samidalouche/gisgraphy-mirror/gisgraphy/data/street/4_export/readme.txt

 You can download this data for free.
+Due to Gisgraphy success, I must limit the bandwith and simultaneous download because the machine host the download server, forum, services, and the Gisgraphy sites.
+ I try to keep a good SLA, but it cost me money and i don't plan to buy new machine.
+ Thanks for your comprehension :)
 The data are preprocess from Openstreetmap (http://www.openstreetmap.org/) dump in order to be inject with gisgraphy (http://www.gisgraphy.com), but you can you use it for anything else

 This work is licensed under a Creative Commons Attribution 3.0 License,